 Search engine optimization is vital for getting your content to rank.

 But, there’s a line…

-A line that divides White Hat SEO, the proper way supported by Google and Matt Cutts, and Black Hat SEO, the shady stuff that can get you banned from Google.
+A line that divides White Hat SEO, the proper way supported by Google, and Black Hat SEO, the shady stuff that can get you banned from Google.

 Here’s the story:

 Don’t Keyword Stuff